Back to Funding

 Illustrations by Komulainen Milja

-Finally, creative practices can help stimulate changes in power
+Creative practice can provoke changes in power

 Co-creating

-Through the co-creating of creative works, people can harness the power of creative practice to imagine new futures together; to learn new skills, to understand each other's perspectives, to define problems, and more.
+Through the co-creating of creative works, people can harness the power of creative practice to imagine new futures together; to learn new skills, to understand each other's perspectives, to define problems and more.

 Read more